 - 1. Use a level to confirm the unit is level.
-Level should be placed along top edge and side edge as shown. - If the unit is not level, remove grille and adjust legs as necessary.
+Level should be placed along top edge and side edge as shown. - 2.
+If the unit is not level, remove grille and adjust legs as necessary.
+Use included tool to adjust the height of the rear legs.